 Forget democracy, monarchs rule!
 Or to quote the great Mel Brooks: “It’s good to be the King.”
 Some medieval kings and queens are portrayed in fiction as being kind, strong, and efficient leaders.
-Others are weak and inefficient leaders of their country, causing disaster and chaos to reign supreme.
+Others are weak and inefficient leaders of their countries, causing disaster and chaos to reign supreme.

 Is King Alfred (The Last Kingdom and Vikings) based on a real person?

 We assume that Alfred is King Alfred “The Great”.
 The real King Alfred, was Alfred The Great, King of Wessex (871-886) and King of the Anglo-Saxons (886-899).
 He was the king who fended off the Danish invasions, though it was left to his successors to conquer them.

 He is also known as the father of the English Navy and the father of the English school system; a cultivated man who produced some great translations of books and wrote some remarkable books himself.

 King Alfred’s, (David Dawson), portrayal in the TLK show consistent with historical evidence.
 He is not a great combat warrior, but a shrewd man who recognizes the value of Uthred and is both a friend and an adversary to him.
 The Last Kingdom version of King Alfred is infinitely more historically accurate than Vikings, and actually believable.

 Is King Alfred (Vikings) based on a real person?

 Raised as King Ecbert’s grandson, Alfred, (Ferdia Walsh-Peelo), King Alfred is the son of Ragnar’s slave Athelstan and Princess Judith of Northumbria.